yukaiku/DECO3801/games/GameExecutables/WhoLostRoger/TemplateData/readme.txt

 (Important) Steps
 1. After WebGL build with player settings
-2. Rename "index.html" with ".php" format
-3. Append the following php codes into the file
+2. Run the "index.php" for the game, not "index.html"

 /*=========================== Divider ===========================*/